pavancm/academic-website/index.md

 subtitle: Postdoc at CMU / Software Engineer / and more
 ---

-I'm a postdoctoral researcher at Carnegie Mellon Silicon Valley currently researching for the Integrated Symbolic Execution for Space-Time Analysis of Code (ISSTAC) project, which is funded by [DARPA STAC](http://www.darpa.mil/program/space-time-analysis-for-cybersecurity).
+I'm a postdoctoral researcher at Carnegie Mellon University, Silicon Valley, currently researching for the Integrated Symbolic Execution for Space-Time Analysis of Code (ISSTAC) project, which is funded by [DARPA STAC](http://www.darpa.mil/program/space-time-analysis-for-cybersecurity).
+I also worked on a NASA project on safety analysis of flight critical systems.
 My current focus is on identifying algorithmic complexity vulnerabilities using symbolic execution with heuristic exploration.

 ### Research Interests
 My current research interests include: